Arsh028/mailchimp-news-letter/README.md

 # MailChimp Newsletter Signup

 > Newsletter signup using Node.js/Express and the Mailchimp API.
-Fill in your [audience ID] and your [API Key] in app.js
+Fill in your [audience ID] and your [API Key] in .env

 ## Quick Start